twisterarmy/book/src/twister-core/yggdrasil.md

 ### Connect some network only

 By default, `twisterd` accepts connections from all available network interfaces.
-This option can be helpful in situations where you are using some [proxy](#connect-with-proxy) that does not support certain address families, such as how [yggstack](#yggstack) does not support IPv4.
+This option can be helpful in situations where you are using some [proxy](#connect-with-proxy) that does not support certain address families, such as how [Yggstack](#yggstack) does not support IPv4.

 To use only the IPv6 network family, launch `twisterd` with the `-onlynet=IPv6` flag: